swcarpentry/r-novice-gapminder/06-data-subsetting.md

 ~~~

-The square brackets operator is just like any other function.
+It may look different, but the square brackets operator is a function.
 For atomic vectors
 (and matrices), it means "get me the nth element".

 We can ask for multiple elements at once: